-One of the main purposes of the I.Y.B.
+A key objective of the I.Y.B.
 Championships is to enable young breeders to meet and make friends with other young breeders from across the world.
 This time in the championship is therefore particularly important as it gives participants the best opportunity to socialise with each other.
-A big effort should be made to encourage interaction between team members across different studbooks.
-The studbook hosting the championship retains control of this aspect with a view to perhaps promoting their country/ studbook/ traditions etc. It is suggested that providing opportunities for the interaction of teams during this aspect would be positive; perhaps team challenges with team members comprising different studbooks; fun competitions/ interactions; games, quiz or perhaps a short education forum with mixed studbook teams experiencing discussions with each other.
+A big effort should be made by Organisers to encourage interaction between team members across different studbooks.
+The studbook hosting the championship retains control of this aspect with a view to perhaps promoting their country/ studbook/ traditions etc..
+It is suggested that providing opportunities for the interaction of teams during this aspect would be positive; perhaps team challenges with team members comprising different studbooks; fun competitions/ interactions; games, quiz or perhaps a short education forum with mixed studbook teams experiencing discussions with each other.